 Bilingualism Vs. Multilingualism

 Bilingual children may reach language goals at different rates compared to monolingual children.
-However, research shows that bilingual children generally develop language skills at a similar pace as monolingual children.
+It’s proven that children learning more than one language generally develop language skills at a similar pace as monolingual children.

-It is common for bilingual children to mix languages when speaking, especially in the early stages of learning a language.
-This is a normal part of learning two languages.
+It is common for bilingual children to mix and match languages when speaking, especially in the early stages of learning a language.
+This is a normal part of learning two or more languages and depending on how you look at it, it may be referred to as code-mixing or code-switching.

 Bilingualism, How the Brain Works